Subspace Optimization for Large Language Models with Convergence Guarantees: Abstract

 \section{Abstract}

-Subspace optimization algorithms, with GaLore \citep{zhao2024galore} as a representative method, have gained popularity for pre-training or fine-tuning large language models (LLMs) due to their memory efficiency.
+Subspace optimization algorithms, such as GaLore \citep{zhao2024galore}, have gained attention for pre-training and fine-tuning large language models (LLMs) due to their memory efficiency.
 However, their convergence guarantees remain unclear, particularly in stochastic settings.
-In this paper, we unexpectedly discover that GaLore does not always converge to the optimal solution and substantiate this finding with an explicit counterexample.
-We then investigate the conditions under which GaLore can achieve convergence, demonstrating that it does so either in deterministic scenarios or when using a sufficiently large mini-batch size.
-More significantly, we introduce \textbf{GoLore} (\textub{G}radient rand\textub{o}m \textub{Lo}w-\textub{r}ank proj\textub{e}ction), a novel variant of GaLore that provably converges in stochastic settings, even with standard batch sizes.
-Our convergence analysis can be readily extended to other sparse subspace optimization algorithms.
-Finally, we conduct numerical experiments to validate our theoretical results and empirically explore the proposed mechanisms.
-Codes are available at \href{https://github.com/pkumelon/Golore}{https://github.com/pkumelon/Golore}.
+In this paper, we reveal that GaLore does not always converge to the optimal solution and provide an explicit counterexample to support this finding.
+We further explore the conditions under which GaLore achieves convergence, showing that it does so when either (i) a sufficiently large mini-batch size is used or (ii) the gradient noise is isotropic.
+More significantly, we introduce \textbf{GoLore} (\textub{G}radient rand\textub{o}m \textub{Lo}w-\textub{r}ank proj\textub{e}ction), a novel variant of GaLore that provably converges in typical stochastic settings, even with standard batch sizes.
+Our convergence analysis extends naturally to other subspace optimization algorithms.
+Finally, we empirically validate our theoretical results and thoroughly test the proposed mechanisms.
+Codes are available at \url{https://github.com/pkumelon/Golore}.